How to Monitor AI Agents in Commerce Systems

 - Because the 530 surfaced at the UI layer, RUM or browser logs alone would have masked it as "page load failed"

-AI assistants are multi-layered systems where a “slow model” isn’t always the problem.
-By combining synthetic testing, end-to-end performance tracing, and cross-layer correlation, teams can pinpoint exactly which agent or network segment caused a stall—whether it’s a Gemini model delay, a merchant service timeout, or a CDN origin error.
+AI assistants are multi-layered systems where a "slow model" isn't the only possible culprit.
+By combining synthetic testing, end-to-end performance tracing, and cross-layer correlation, teams can pinpoint exactly which agent or network segment caused a stall, whether it's a Gemini model delay, a merchant service timeout, or a CDN origin error.

 As AI systems begin to transact independently, observability must extend beyond servers and APIs into the logic that drives decisions.
-With IPM, organizations can now monitor AI commerce environments across both the infrastructure and reasoning layers, ensuring reliability in this new class of intelligent systems and provide teams with visibility into:
+With Catchpoint IPM, organizations can monitor AI commerce environments across both the infrastructure and reasoning layers, gaining visibility into the AI's decision logic, execution path, and failure points.

 Agentic systems like AP2 are early prototypes of a broader shift, where applications become autonomous agents orchestrating workflows in real time.
-When that happens, performance data will no longer be just about page loads or API speeds.
-It will be about intent execution, the AI’s ability to fulfil a task successfully across systems.
-At Catchpoint, that’s the challenge we’re already preparing for: extending observability from systems to intelligent decision flows.
+When that happens, performance data will no longer be about page loads or API speeds alone.
+It will be about intent execution: the AI's ability to fulfil a task successfully across systems.

 Summary